st4cks1defl0w/hegex/README.md

 After migration is completed ABIs will be written to `/resources/public/contracts/build`, addresses will be written to shared `clj` file; ready to be consumed by frontend.

+If you wish to skip `truffle migrate` and start UI without migrating the contracts beforehand flat-copy the backup ABI from `resources/external-abi` to `resources/public/contracts/build` dir

 Start UI:
 ```bash